Field-Deployed Intelligence for the Biosphere

 The Discovery

-We found that biology's deep structure maps naturally onto hyperbolic geometry with a characteristic curvature of K = 1.247.
+We found that biology's deep structure maps naturally onto hyperbolic geometry, a coordinate system where position encodes evolutionary identity and depth encodes divergence.
 The relationships between all living things, encoded in a single geometric space.
-This isn't a metaphor.
-It's a coordinate system.

 The Principle

-A global map of life cannot be built by extracting genetic resources from sovereign nations and centralizing them on foreign servers.
-We designed our architecture around this constraint from the beginning.
+A global map of life cannot be built by extracting genetic resources from sovereign nations onto foreign servers.
+We built the architecture around that constraint from the start.
 Not as compliance.
 As conviction.

-Sequencing and inference happen locally, on sovereign hardware deployed in-country.
-What flows back to the shared map is a position in hyperbolic space, not a genome.
-You cannot reconstruct genetic material from a coordinate.
-Every nation maintains full custody of its biological heritage while contributing to a collective understanding of life on Earth.
+Sequencing and inference happen in-country, on sovereign hardware.
+Every nation keeps full custody of its biological heritage while still contributing to a shared understanding of life on Earth.

-This is full Nagoya Protocol compliance by architecture, not by policy.
-It is also why governments and indigenous communities can trust this system with their biological patrimony.
+This is full Nagoya Protocol compliance by architecture, not policy.
+It's why governments and indigenous communities can trust the system with their biological patrimony.
 The data stays home.
 The knowledge becomes shared.

 Get in Touch